cristal-ise/cristal-ise/jooqdb/README.md

+# CRISTAL-iSE JOOQDB
-# Implementation of CRISTAL-iSE ClusterStorage and Lookup interfaces based on http://jooq.org
+Implementation of CRISTAL-iSE ClusterStorage and Lookup interfaces based on http://jooq.org